The Battery In My Ring Device Seems to Drain Too Fast

 To access Power Settings, open the Ring app:

-• Tap the three lines on the top left
+on the top left of the

-• Tap Devices
+Devices

-• Feature Power Usage
+Feature Power Usage

-Hardwiring your Ring Device
+Hardwiring your Ring device